White Memorial offers a number of opportunities for fellowship, support and Christian education for adults to enrich their faith journey.

 Sunday Classes: Biblical Studies and Theology

 This Bible study is designed to read the entire Bible in one calendar year.
 New members are welcome every month of the year.
-The class is oriented around the calendar year and the first class will meet January 5 For more information about Cover to Cover, contact Jim Ferry.
+The class is oriented around the calendar year and the first class will meet September 13.
+For more information about Cover to Cover, contact contact Jim Ferry.

 Greatest Generation is a loving and faithful community of senior adults.
 The class uses the quarterly resource, The Present Word, which explores biblical text.
 A rotating group of class members moderate the class each week.
+New members are always welcome.
 The class contact is Ramona Deener, 919-280-2492.

-The Searchers Class studies the Bible using a DVD-based curriculum and class discussion.
-The class is a mix of singles and couples.
-The class will study Simon Peter by Adam Hamilton this semester.
-On the third Sunday of each month the class will attend the Aging Well series, which will meet in the Chapel.
+Searchers studies the Bible using a DVD-based curriculum and class discussion.
+The class is a mix of singles and couples and welcomes all.
+The class will be using the Mickey Efird study of Ecclesiastes this semester.
 Contacts are Betty Landes and Louise Eaglesfield.

 Relating scripture to current issues is the heart of this class and is intended to help participants gain a better understanding of their own views on faith.
 Come and enjoy the fellowship that comes with these thought-provoking discussions and learn a little bit more about yourself.
-Drop-ins are always welcome.
+This fall the class will be studying the book Christ in Crisis by Jim Wallis.
+Drop-ins and new members are always welcome.
 For more information about the class contact Flo Durway or Kristen Beightol.

 Sunday Classes: Age and Stage Studies